bpt26/usher_wiki/docs/source/matUtils.rst

 -----------

 `matUtils uncertainty` is used to calculate sample placement and tree quality metrics.
-Detailed explanations of these metrics and usage tutorial can be found here INSERT LINK HERE.
+Detailed explanations of these metrics and usage tutorial can be found :ref:`here <uncertainty>`.

 Example Usage
 -----------